 Ahi Tuna Sushi Stack (Cactus Club Copycat)

-These Ahi Tuna Sushi Stacks are a delicious copycat version of the ones on the menu at Canadian restaurant chain Cactus Club Cafe - with a sesame-soy marinade, avocado, cucumber & micro greens, it's a deliciously light dinner idea!
+These Ahi Tuna Sushi Stacks are a Cactus Club copycat made with a sesame-soy marinade, avocado, cucumber & micro greens.

 Servings: 4 servings

 - 2 avocados, diced